 Re-opening a building for worship

 We’re thrilled to announce that we are now in a position to open a building for worship.
 (NB the church (ie gathering of God’s people in this place) has never been shut, however our church building has.)
-Due to the ongoing plaster removal in the church, in the short term we will be using the Community Centre.
-Once we have removed the plaster and cleaned up the church then we hope to return into the church building.
+Following extensive work to remove the plaster from the chancel arch, from Sunday 4th October, we are thrilled that we will be back in our church building.

-Initially, we shall be offering an 11.30am service of Morning Prayer in the Community Centre, alongside our current offering of a Zoom service at 9am on Sundays and continuing with the dial-a sermon (01772 963020).
+We shall be offering an 11.30am service of Morning Prayer in church, alongside our current offering of a Zoom service at 9am on Sundays and continuing with the dial-a sermon (01772 963020).

 Once we have trialed a few Morning Prayer services, and are satisfied that we can do it safely, then we will look to put in some Communion Services.
 Then our desire is to bring back a Wednesday morning service at 10am as well.